PyJobShop/PyJobShop/docs/source/setup/intro_to_scheduling.rst

 Scheduling deals with allocating tasks to resources over time.
 The goal is to optimize some objective, often the makespan, while completing all tasks in a timely manner and respecting all constraints.
 Scheduling applications are numerous: car manufacturers, chemical plants, project managers - they all deal with scheduling on a daily basis.

-TODO: put machine environment here
+TODO: put resource environment here

 .. figure:: ../assets/hybrid-flow-shop.png
    :alt: A scheduling problem